 - 5 Essential Oil Safety

 What is Elemi Essential Oil?

 Elemi oil is most commonly recognized and used in skincare products.
 The primary function of elemi in the products is to heal and restore skin.

-However, elemi oil is also known for boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along with promoting a greater sense of well-being which we will get to more below!
+However, elemi oil is also known for boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along promoting a greater sense of well-being which we will get to more below!